Before you yell at the referee, consider the most common reasons why you might disagree:

 - Ask yourself: do you know exactly where each player was when the ball was played?

 Handling the ball is only a foul if it is deliberate, in the opinion of the referee.
 If the referee does not whistle, s/he has decided that the player had no time to move his/her hand out of the way, and that the hand was in a natural position.
 It does not matter whether the player gained advantage from the handling.
 Most cases of handling are not fouls.

 Hey ref, how is that (not) a foul?

 Physical contact involving kicking, charging, tackling, etc., is a foul if, in the opinion of the referee, it was careless, reckless, or using excessive force.
 If a player gets the ball first, but then kicks the opponent in a careless manner, it’s still a foul.
 The referee will let play continue for contact that is trifling or doubtful.
 You may disagree with the referee, but Law 12 makes it clear that this a judgment call, not an absolute standard.

 Just because a player ends up on the ground doesn’t mean a foul was committed.
-If two players come charging at each other to get to the ball, and one or both go down, it’s not a foul if they were trying to play the ball and not each other, and were not careless or worse.
+If two players come charging at each other to get to the ball, and one or both go down, it’s not a foul if they were trying to play the ball and not each other, and were not careless, reckless, or using excessive force.

 Hey ref, that’s our ball!

 When the ball goes out of bounds, the referee has to decide who last touched it.
 You may think an opponent touched it last, but maybe the ball was already out.